 While not part of ASTM requirements, Phase I ESA reports typically include a discussion of observed suspect asbestos-containing materials (ACM), potential lead-based paint (LBP), and mold growth; as well as the potential for lead in drinking water and radon.
 Sampling for these non-ASTM concerns is beyond the scope of a standard Phase I ESA but can be included upon request.

-A controlled recognized environmental condition (CREC) identifies that the property has been impacted by contamination which has been investigated and remediated; however, contamination remains and would require additional work if redeveloped.
-A historical recognized environmental condition (HREC) identifies a release impacted the subject property which has been investigated and remediated meeting unrestricted use criteria.
+A controlled recognized environmental condition (CREC) identifies that the property that has been impacted by contamination was investigated and remediated; however, contamination remains and would require additional work if redeveloped.
+A historical recognized environmental condition (HREC) identifies a release that impacted the subject property, which has been investigated and remediated, meeting unrestricted use criteria.

 How Long Does It Take?

 The usual length of time to do a Phase I ESA is about 3 to 4 weeks.
-It includes a site visit, database search, inquiries from local, county, state and federal sources.
-The site visit is often 1 day.
-The database search is a few days, the report usually takes 3 to 5 days.
+It includes a site visit, database search, and inquiries from local, county, state, and federal sources.
+The site visit is often one day.
+The database search is a few days, and the report usually takes 3 to 5 days.
 MOST OF THE TIME IS SPENT WAITING FOR A RESPONSE FROM THE INFO REQUESTS and the follow-ups to potential liabilities that need more information.
-Don’t expect a proper Phase I ESA to be done in a few days.
+Therefore you cannot expect a proper Phase I ESA to be done in a few days.